RevatureLessley/180121_SDET/Week2/MiniProject2/README.md

 # Console Bank Application in Java

-This is a Java mini project of a Bank application with console as front end and serialized object file as back end for persisting data functionality.
+This is a Java mini project of a Bank application with console as front end and Oracle 11g Database as back end for persisting data.

 ## Task Completed